A swarm of illuminated bees is coming to West Village

-Whether it’s the humble European honey bee, the hard-working Australian native bee or their other high-flying friends – bees are extremely vital for the preservation of our fragile ecosystem.
+Whether it’s the humble European honey bee, the hard-working Australian native bee or their other high-flying friends, bees are extremely vital for the preservation of our fragile ecosystem.
 In recognition of the importance of bees and their role in keeping our planet healthy, our favourite little honey-makers and super-important pollinators have a national day of recognition – World Bee Day.
-This year’s World Bee Day falls on Wednesday May 20 and to celebrate, West Village has created an online hub dedicated to all things bees, butterflies and nature.
-Flying onto West Village’s website from May 1–31, Village Bees is a month-long celebration featuring an un-bee-lievable selection of free online activities.
-From live tours inside a bee hive to honey-filled recipe tutorials, bee-friendly gardening tips and kids craft activities – West Village’s calendar is buzzing with plenty of things to do and learn.
+This year’s World Bee Day falls on Friday May 20 and to celebrate, West Village is welcoming a bee-centric installation into its midst from acclaimed Australian visual-design masterminds Dead Puppet Society.
+On top of this, the precinct is hosting an un-bee-lievable selection of free activities throughout May.
+Here’s all of the buzz-worthy news …

 This article was created in partnership with our friends at West Village.
-To find out more, head to West Village’s Village Bees website to check out the huge range of activities.
+To find out more, head to West Village’s website to check out the huge range of activities.